 This is a fabulous exercise to get people used to thinking creatively within the limitations of NDIS plans.

-• Investigating housing options
+• Participant pathways to housing options

 This module introduces Support Coordinators to The NDIS Quality and Safeguards Commission.
 It covers: